zhouyl/flowblade/docs/components/layout/divider.md

 # Divider Component

 Enhanced separator with text/icon support for visually dividing content sections.
+Divider provides a flexible way to separate content with optional text or icons.

 ## Basic Usage